 Here’s how you can answer these questions with Confidence-

-- Talk about Projects & lab Work- The 100-hour of work question can be answered easily.
+- Talk about Projects & lab Work- The 100-hour work question can be answered easily.
 You may talk about all the lab work you had to do during your engineering degree.
-Focus on all the last-minute projects you have worked on or the experience that you gained during your summer internship or full time job if you have previous work experience.
+Focus on all the last-minute projects you have worked on or the experience that you gained during your summer internship or full-time job if you have previous work experience.

 - Mock Interviews Helps- To answer the questions related to your interpersonal skills you must be absolutely polished and well prepared.
 Do not hesitate or get confused while answering such questions.
 The best way to get good at this is to practice with any friends who are smooth talkers.

 - Be Crisp & Clear- Make sure that all your answers are crisp and to the point.
 Do not run around the same bush again and again.

 “In Your Favor points” for engineering students during the Investment Banking QuestionsInvestment Banking QuestionsThe purpose of this Investment Banking Interview Questions and Answers is simply to help you learn about the investment banking interview topics.!

 - Employers won’t doubt your quantitative skills or your attention to detail.

 - Depending on your experience, you can convince the employer that you can work long hours relatively easily.

 - Also, you have options outside of investment banking that lawyers and accountants don’t have access to.

 #6 Prepare for the Finance Technical Round like a Pro